-The Company applies the principles of ASU 2016-13, Financial Instruments-Credit Losses ("ASU 2016-13") and evaluates the cost basis of its securities on at least a quarterly basis under ASC 326-30, Innancial Instruments-Credit Losses: Available-for-Sale Debt Securities ("ASC 326-30").
+The Company applies the principles of ASU 2016-13, Financial Instruments-Credit Losses ("ASU 2016-13") and evaluates the cost basis of its securities on at least a quarterly basis under ASC 326-30, Financial Instruments-Credit Losses: Available-for-Sale Debt Securities ("ASC 326-30").
 When the fair value of a security is less than its amortized cost basis as of the balance sheet date, the security's cost basis is considered impaired.
 The Company must evaluate the decline in the fair value of the impaired security and determine whether such decline resulted from a credit loss or non-credit related factors.
 In its assessment of whether a credit loss exists, the Company compares the present value of estimated future cash flows of the impaired security with the amortized cost basis of such security.
-The estimated future cash flows reflect those that a "market participant" would use and typically include assumptions related to fluctuations in interest rates, prepayment speeds, default rates, collateral performance, and the timing and amount of projected credit losses, as well as incorporating observations of current market developments and events.
+The estimated future cash flows reflect those that a "market participant" would use and typically include assumptions related to fluctuations in interest rates, prepayment speeds, default rates, collateral performance, and the timing and amount of projected credit loss exists and is incorporating observations of current market developments and events.
 Cash flows are discounted at an interest rate equal to the current yield used to accrete interest income.
 If the present value of estimated future cash flows is less than the amortized cost basis of the security, an expected credit loss exists and is included in Unrealized gains (losses) on securities and loans, net, on the Consolidated Statement of Operations.
-If it is determined as of the financial reporting date that all or a portion of a security's cost basis is not collectible, then the Company will recognize a realized loss to the extent of the adjustment to the security's cost basis of the security is reflected in Net realized gains (losses) on securities, on the Consolidated Statement of Operations.
+If it is determined as of the financial reporting date that all or a portion of a security's cost basis of the security is reflected in Net realized gains (losses) on securities, on the Consolidated Statement of Operations.